 US Supreme Court rules in favor of digital privacy

-Apple’s long-running licensing dispute with Qualcomm landed in the U.S. Patent & Trademark Office on Thursday.
-At issue are four Qualcomm patents.
+Apple's long-running licensing dispute with Qualcomm landed in the U.S. Patent & Trademark Office on Thursday.
+The iPhone maker filed petitions challenging four Qualcomm Inc. patents that it says don't cover new ideas, according to Bloomberg.

 Apple’s battle with Qualcomm shows no sign of slowing down.
 Just in the last few days Apple filed a counterclaim against Qualcomm.
 The company has now seemingly retaliated with three more patent claims back at Apple.
 Additionally, they are looking to ban the iPhone 8 and iPhone X from sale in the US.